 Less than Significant Impact.
 The General Order does not address local zoning, which determines acceptable facility locations; therefore, the General Order would not result in wineries being placed within a location subject to inundation by seiche, tsunami, or mudflow.
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the issue of inundation by seiche, tsunami, or mudflow will be evaluated on a site-specific basis at that time.

+Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

+Less than significant.
+The General Order requires the discharger to comply with the applicable regional water board Basin Plan, water quality objectives, and statewide plans and policies which prohibits the pollution of groundwater or surface water or negative impacts to any beneficial use.

 Land Use/ Planning

 Land Use Planning Environmental Factor.
 Would the project: